stem-piano/stem-piano-g-main/documentation/construction_subsections/subsection3a_circuit_board_assembly.md

 For the LEDs, select a type/color and add the part number.
 For the other parts, work with the board assembly manufacturer or purchase and send to the manufacturer.

-For resistors and capacitors, it is ok to substitute reasonably close, or better, equivalents.
+For resistors and capacitors, it is probably ok to substitute reasonably close, or better, equivalents.
+Make sure to check the associated integrated circuit data sheet.

 ## Select a manufacturer to install the components